4hel/4hel.github.io/_posts/wisdom/2017-05-31-underemployed.md

 >
 > “While I was away I got this great idea …”
 >
-> So Do we really need a 40-Hour Week?
+> So do we really need a 40-Hour Week?
 >
 > You waste years by not being able to waste hours...
 >